I think you’ll agree with me when I say:

 This experiment proves different.

-The page moved up quickly to number 6 position.
+The page moved up quickly to the number 6 position.

-An accumulative increase of 10 positions, just from some nofollow links.
-Not bad.
+An accumulative increase of 10 positions, just from some no-follow links.

 Could this be repeated?

 In a second test, this time for a low-competition query, no-follow links were added to pages on 42 unique domains.

 (Note – all links were in page text links.
 No header, footer, sidebar, widget links (or the like) were used in either test.)

 After all the links got indexed the page climbed to the number 6 position.

 An increase of 3 positions.